 While the two theaters in Goodhart are amazing performance spaces, they get booked weeks—even months—in advance, and the competition for the space can be fierce.
 If the student group is flexible about performance space, there are dozens of spots around campus that can function as performance spaces for theater groups, a cappella ensembles, and more.

-The Cloisters is an open, outdoor courtyard in the center of College Hall.
+The Cloisters is an open, outdoor courtyard in the center of Old Library.
 The space can hold hundreds of people; it is where Lantern Night takes place every fall.
 While there is no formal performance area in the Cloisters, it can be used as a theater-in-the-round by using the central fountain as a centerpiece.
 Audience members can bring their own blankets to sit on, or may sit on the grass.
 Chairs may also be set up in coordination with Conferences and Events.

 Denbigh Green is smaller than Merion Green but is easily accessible and can fit a large audience.
 Outdoor theater performances requiring little set can happen here, as can improv performances and other non-traditional theater.

 The green outside of English House isn't traditionally used as a performance space, but with a little imagination a performance group could certainly make it work.
 Audience members can bring their own blankets or chairs, and with English House right next door, there's no need to worry about dressing rooms or restrooms.

 This atypical performance space is located behind Goodhart and is appropriate for a nontraditional performance.
 Balconies running along the outside of Goodhart can be used for performance space, as can the grassy area beneath them.

 Merion Green is the central lawn on campus and can be well suited for a larger concert—as on May Day, when the bands play on a stage at the bottom of the slope.
 If a student group is booking a band to come to campus, this is probably the best space.
 Audience members can bring blankets for seating.